Nalakram/marketmind-docs/docs/source/README.md

 ## Documentation

-Comprehensive documentation is provided in the docs/ directory and on our online docs site.
+Comprehensive documentation is provided in ReadTheDocs online docs site.
 - Key documents include:
   - Getting Started Guide: Setup instructions, installation steps, and a quickstart walkthrough.
   - User Guide: Detailed walkthrough of the trading GUI and how to configure strategies.